To All the Boys (franchise): Television

 In April 2021, a spin-off series featuring the character Kitty Song-Covey, was announced to be in development as a Netflix exclusive.
-Anna Cathcart reprises her role in the series, with a story centered around her search for love.
-Jenny Han serves as creator, writer, showrunner, and executive producer.
+Anna Cathcart reprises her role in the series, with a story centered around her wanting to learn more about her late mother and the school she attended in Seoul.
+Jenny Han serves as the show's creator, writer, showrunner, and executive producer.
 The pilot episode will be co-written by Han and Siobhan Vivian.
 The series is intended to include 30-minute romantic comedy episodes.
 The project will be a joint-venture production between Awesomeness TV, ACE Entertainment, and Netflix Original Series.

 In October 2021, the series entered production and was officially ordered by Netflix with the title XO, Kitty.
-The plot will center around Kitty Song-Covey, who sees herself as an expert matchmaker, and thinks she has love figured out.
-Once she moves around the world to reunite with her long-distance boyfriend, she discovers she has a lot to learn about romance.
+The plot will center around Kitty Song-Covey, who sees herself as an expert matchmaker and thinks she has love figured out.
+Once she moves to South Korea to reunite with her long-distance boyfriend, she later discovers that she has a lot to learn about friendship and romance.
 Han and Sascha Rothchild will serve as co-showrunners, in addition to serving as an executive producers with Matt Kaplan.